maghuro/EuropeanPortugueseCSII/README.md

 ## Donations
 If you'd like to say thank you with a donation, you can do so via Paypal.

-## Translations
-I am looking for volunteers to help translate the mod into official languages.
-If you are interested, visit the project link on Discord: CSL2:CODEMODS -> mods-wip -> Anarchy: Translations.
-Full or partial translations: Spanish, German, Simplified Chinese, Brazilian Portuguese, Italian, Polish, Korean, Russian, and French.
-See credits for the list of translators.

 ## Special Thanks
 I would like to give a special thanks to **N7C**, creator of the Thai version of this mod, who tirelessly provided technical support and guidance.
 European Portuguese is often one of the last languages remembered in game translations, if it is remembered at all.
 But with N7C's support, we managed to make European Portuguese present this time.